SRGSSR/srgletterbox-apple/README.md

 To test what the library is capable of, run the associated demo.

-## Known issues and behaviors
+## Known issues

 Control center and lock screen integrations are not working reliably in the iOS simulator.
 This is a known simulator-only limitation, everything works fine on a device.

+## Standard system behaviors

-Moreover, if playback is paused from the application and the device is locked afterwards, the lock screen will surprisingly not display playback controls.
+If playback is paused from the application and the device is locked afterwards, the lock screen will surprisingly not display playback controls.
 This is standard iOS behavior (Apple Podcasts application works the same).
 Playback can be restarted from the control center, though.

+Moreover, video playback is paused by the system automatically when putting the application in the background, except when picture in picture is used.

 ## License